guangmingw/cv4dt.github.io/content/vision/index.md

 ---
 **CV4DT** aims to gather researchers willing to push forward the boundaries of machine learning, photogrammetry, and computer vision.
 As shown above, our **CV4DT** research agenda focuses on the following aspects:
-- 3D Semantic understanding,
+- 3D semantic understanding,
-- 3D Semantic reconstruction,
+- 3D semantic reconstruction,
 - 3D models as sensors,
 - Uncertainty quantification -- overarching all three aspects.